 Onions and garlic are well known for their pungent aroma, distinctive flavor and certain health-giving properties.
 Alliums all contain organosulfur compounds that have antioxidant properties, making them protective against certain health conditions such as heart disease, cancer, high blood pressure and cholesterol.

 The concentration of organosulfur compounds in allium plants is due to the large quantities of sulphur that accumulate as the plant grows.
 Sulphur concentrations in excess of 1% on a dry-weight basis have been reported in bulbing alliums and much of this is partitioned into the healthy organosulfur compounds.

-The concentration of these important organosulfur compounds in alliums can be boosted under hydroponic production by increasing sulphur and nitrogen fertilization.
 Studies show that certain organosulfur compounds increase linearly with increasing nitrogen levels in hydroponic trials and garlic also responds in a similar way to increasing sulphur and nitrogen in the nutrient solution when grown hydroponically.
 This not only produces bulbs with a greater health value, but also increased flavor and pungency.

 Bulbing vs. Non-bulbing Alliums

 While bulbing onions and garlic have the greatest health value amongst alliums, it is the non-bulbing types that are more commonly grown hydroponically.
 Non-bulbing types take up less space and are generally much quicker to grow than those that must be grown through to maturity as the bulb develops.